Our team is here to answer your questions. Contact us today at 757-877-2054 or schedule your FREE estimate.

 If you notice that your toilet becomes clogged more frequently there could be several reasons, which include: a blockage from a foreign object (e.g., trash), using too much toilet paper or toilet paper that is too thick, the jets in your toilet bowl are backed up making your toilet not flush properly (e.g., old toilet), and venting issues.

 - Unusual odors coming from sinks, showers, or drains.

 - One or more drains moving slower than usual.

 - Water backing up into a shower or tub.

-If your drains are backing up you should check to see if it is on the homeowner’s side or City’s side.
-If it is on the City side, the City is responsible for clearing the line, typically at no cost to the homeowner.
-If it is on the Homeowner’s side, then you can call Ziegler Plumbing at 757-877-2054 to clear the line.
+If your drains are backing up, you should check to see if the backup is on the homeowner’s side or the city’s side.
+If it is on the city side, the city is responsible for clearing the line, typically at no cost to the homeowner.
+If it is on the homeowner’s side, then you can call Ziegler Plumbing at 757-877-2054 to clear the line.

 - Vegetable peels and fruit skins